Hope you are ROCKING. We wanted to share some of the best practices for helping Students SCORE a perfect 1600.

 Developing a sound understanding of one’s own strengths and weaknesses is a crucial step toward getting the perfect SAT score.

-The trick is to identify which sections you are good and weak at through practice tests and then work the areas that need attention as priority.
+The trick is to identify which sections you are good and weak at through practice tests and then work the areas that need attention as a priority.
 For instance, suppose you find that you can solve the math questions accurately and quickly, but struggle with the vocabulary questions.
 Instead of practicing math, you need to use your preparation time to read grammar books, take more grammar practice tests, as well as read more.

 D) Objectivity: As this is the case with most standardized tests, luck often has a part to play in getting a high SAT score.
 Even after putting in rigorous hard work, sometimes a candidate will miss out on their perfect score by just 50 points.
 This does not mean you are any less smart, or that colleges will not be interested in your application!
-Whether you score a 1500 or a 1550, you are still in the same scoring range.
+Whether you score a 1500 or 1550, you are still in the same scoring range.
 The idea is to put in your best effort and not take either a high score or a low one too seriously.

 SAT scores can vary for the same student, with the same amount of preparation from one day to the next — be aware, and remember that the score itself is not your goal.
 It is only one factor leading to enrollment in your dream university.